 Over consumption of high calorie junk food can trigger an immediate high which leaves us feeling guilty leading to depression.

-To discover why you are addicted to such foods you have to look at your behaviour and recognise too much sugar or salt can be as addictive as cocaine or heroin.
+To discover why you are addicted to such foods you have to look at your behaviour, your bad habits and recognise too much sugar or salt can be as addictive as cocaine or heroin.
 When compulsive, obsessive food addiction spirals out of control it is usually because of our emotions or stress.

 Ask yourself these questions and if you answer Yes, you are an addict, self harming and on your way to an early grave.